 4 Reasons to open a Pop-Up

-- Test the waters: Pop-Ups are a great way to investigate opportunities in a different location or experiment with a new concept.
+- Test the waters: Pop-Up Stores are a great way to investigate opportunities in a different location or experiment with a new concept.
 For example restaurants can open a mobile food truck in order to get a taste for local interest before investing in a permanent location.

 - Alternative revenue streams: New markets can potentially bring new clients with a fresh appetite for your product.